The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 Geopath’s Audience Measurement Ratings

-Geopath, formerly known as the Traffic Audit Bureau (TAB), uses audience location measurement, consumer surveys, and market research to provide more accurate measurements of OOH impressions.
+Geopath, formerly known as the Traffic Audit Bureau (TAB), uses audience location measurement, consumer surveys, and market research to provide more accurate measurements of OOH impressions for marketers.

 Their goal is to independently audit and report their findings through a rating system, and today many OOH advertisers rely on their data to make important decisions.4

-Geopath wanted to better understand consumer attention, so they used visibility and eye-tracking research to figure out what drivers actually look at on the road.
+Geopath wanted to better understand potential customer attention, so they used visibility and eye-tracking research to figure out what drivers actually look at on the road.
 They also incorporate demography, circulation, and trip modeling.
 The combined approach measures:

 - Number of people who pass the ads